NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 know you won't use these starter partitions on your cluster, edit the 'compute' partition as needed, then remove the extra 'batch' partition.

-Consider the followin when you modify the partition:
+Consider the following when you modify the partition:

 * Partition name, if you choose something other than 'compute'.
 * Instance Type, selecting a GPU node appropriate for your needs.
 If you're